 The award is named for the two individuals who authored the Association’s first Statement of Professional Standards for Administrators in Higher Education, William C. McInness, S.J., and Edmund G. Ryan, S.J.

 The mission of the American Association of University Administrators is to develop and advance superior standards for the profession of higher education administration.
 Through its policy statements, programs, and services the Association emphasizes the responsibility of administrators, at all levels, to demonstrate moral and ethical leadership in the exercise of all their duties.

 The College of Human Sciences & Education (CHSE) is a nationally accredited division of Louisiana State University.
 Formed in 2012, CHSE brings together programs and capitalizes on individual strengths to create a dynamic new college that addresses the socially significant issues we face as a state and nation.
-The College is comprised of the School of Education, the School of Human Resource Education and Workforce Development, the School of Kinesiology, the School of Library and Information Science, the School of Social Work, and the University Laboratory School.
+The College is comprised of the School of Education, the School of Leadership and Human Resource Development, the School of Kinesiology, the School of Library and Information Science, the School of Social Work, and the University Laboratory School.
 These combined schools offer 8 undergraduate degree programs and 18 graduate programs, enrolling more than 1,900 undergraduate and 977 graduate students.
 The College is committed to achieving the highest standards in teaching, research, and service and is continually working to improve its programs.